Sourdough Starter Recipe

 Keeping the leaven in the freezer

-Dan Lepard says “… if you can freeze a dough leaven as soon as the fermentation has peaked it will bounce back to a useable ‘life’ quicker than reviving a liquid one stored in the fridge.”
-Take a look his forum post here.
+In one of his forum posts, Dan Lepard says: “… if you can freeze a dough leaven as soon as the fermentation has peaked it will bounce back to a useable ‘life’ quicker than reviving a liquid one stored in the fridge.”
 His full method is on the Times website here (you have to subscribe to see the article).
 I haven’t tried this method yet, but the next time I try a recipe, I’ll reserve a small piece and place it in the freezer to see what will happen.

 And here’s how my sourdough starter developed since day one, with a recipe below, detailing the feeding schedule.